Explore expert tips on how to find affordable home insurance in Virginia Beach, Virginia.

 Home insurance is an important investment for any homeowner.
 Fire, vandalism, theft, and wind damage are just a handful of the perils from which homeowners coverage can protect your dwelling and personal property.
 With the relative frequency of such incidents — along with the high cost of rebuilding or repairing damages to a home — getting homeowners coverage is a wise investment.
+The average homeowners policy costs $169 per month in Virginia Beach, Virginia.
+This is higher than the national average.

 The cost of homeowners insurance coverage depends on many factors.
 This can include the overall value of your house, the value of your personal belongings, and the materials that were used when building your home.
 Your home's location can also impact how much you pay, as some locations are more prone to destructive hazards.
 If your area is at risk of being affected by hail, strong winds, fire, frozen pipes, or volcanic activity, then your premiums could be substantially higher than average.
 Discover more about what a home insurance policy covers.